You are here

 On August 7, 2017, the Rehoboth Beach Commissioners unanimously approved a renewed and expanded Agreement for Wastewater & Biosolids Services with Sussex County.
 Sussex County Council unanimously approved the Agreement for Wastewater & Biosolids Services at their meeting on August 8, 2017.
 Under the new agreement, the county will continue to pay the city to treat wastewater from surrounding areas of the county's sewer system.
 The county will be responsible for hauling via truck the city's biosolids to a new treatment plant at the county's Inland Bays facility.
 Fees will be determined once the new facility is operational, and the city will not have to contribute to operating costs until that time.
 Sussex County's contribution toward the $52.5 million outfall project will be based on utilization of services.

-Construction work at the Wastewater Treatment Plant on the first bid package (T-1 Immediate Needs 1) will be wrapping up this fall.
-The work included demolishing remains of the existing steel roof on T-1, installing a new precast concrete roof deck, with concrete beams and columns for support, mobilizing a temporary roofing system while a new plank is fabricated, installing a new roofing membrane and skylights.
+Construction work at the Wastewater Treatment Plant on the first bid package (T-1 Immediate Needs 1) will be wrapping up soon.
+The work includes demolishing remains of the existing steel roof on T-1, installing a new precast concrete roof deck, with concrete beams and columns for support, mobilizing a temporary roofing system while a new plank is fabricated, installing a new roofing membrane and skylights.
 The contractor, Allen Myers, is submitting shop drawings for review, finalizing their schedule and coordinating with subcontractors regarding the filter and clarifier equipment.
 The contractor will start demolition of clarifier and microscreen equipment in the next several weeks.